Codecademy/docs/content/css/concepts/flexbox/terms/flex-flow/flex-flow.md

   - "paths/full-stack-engineer-career-path"
 ---

-A shorthand for specifying the  `flex-direction` and `flex-wrap` properties.
+The `flex-flow` property is a shorthand for specifying the  `flex-direction` and `flex-wrap` properties.
 Defining `flex-flow` provides the parameters for child elements to be organized across the horizontal and vertical axes.

 ## Syntax